aowongster/ip-tools/README.md

 # Ip tools

-Common ip operatations in a web page.
+Common ip operations in a web page.

-Conversions to ips to difference formats
+Conversions to ips to difference formats ( ipv4 to ipint)

+Also feeds data from freegeoip and displays json response.